jonathan-s/django-sockpuppet/docs/reflexes.md

 ### `element`

-The `element` property contains all of the Reflex controller's [DOM element attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) as well as other properties like, `tagName`, `checked` and `value`.
+The `element` property contains all of the Reflex controller's [DOM element attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) as well as other properties like, `tag_name`, `checked` and `value`.

 {% hint style="info" %}
 **Most values are strings.** The only exceptions are `checked` and `selected` which are booleans.